Family Friendly Workplaces ‘WeCare’ Package

 Services offered via the WeCare package address areas including support for parent workers, responsible recruitment, childcare provision, parenting skills, maternal health and breastfeeding, support for young workers including juvenile workers, flexible working arrangements and other relevant well-being issues.

-Please download our 2021 WeCare Achievements and Programme Overview brochure below or here.
+Please download our 2023 Family-Friendly Workplaces Impact and Achievements Overview and brochure below or here.

 Why do we need WeCare?

 Financial pressures: 32% of parents in a worker survey in China say they can’t afford basic necessities for their family

 Challenging to return to work: 20% of women in a study by The Centre in 10 factories in Vietnam did not return to work after pregnancy

 Feeling inadequate as parents: 95% of parents* who live separately from their children expressed feeling guilty about their inadequate parenting functions

 WeCare starts with an on-site needs assessment that evaluates current policies and systems, worker demographics, and identifies needs

 Based on the results of the assessment, we help the supplier to choose and select the most appropriate and feasible activities from a range of WeCare services

 Once activities are defined, we work with the supplier to implement them

 A communications package including short videos and worker stories are included in the programme